hemanthpruthvi/PyAstroPol/README.md

 ## Directories

 [PyAstroPol/PyAstroPol/](https://github.com/hemanthpruthvi/PyAstroPol/tree/master/PyAstroPol)
-It is the main directory containing all the source files. **For more information on the `Classes` check the documentation hosted at [ReadTheDocs](https://pyastropol.readthedocs.io/index.html)**.
+It is the main directory containing all the source files.

 [PyAstroPol/Materials/](https://github.com/hemanthpruthvi/PyAstroPol/tree/master/Materials)
 It has the refractive index data for different materials in a formatted manner.
 These files are loaded by the code to look-up the refractive index information of the given material.
 Users can easily create such files using following steps.